Labrador Iron Mines

 Permitting

-To date, Labrador Iron mines Limited has received regulatory approvals for over 55 mine construction and operational permits including the receipt of all required Mining and Surface Leases issued under the Mining Act (Newfoundland and Labrador), and the approval and release of the project under the Environmental Protection Act (Newfoundland and Labrador) and the Environmental Assessment Act (Canada).
-Legislation principally applicable to the permitting process by the Government of Canada includes (i)the Environmental Assessment Act, the Environmental Protection Act and the Species at Risk Act all administered by Environment Canada; (ii) the Fisheries Act administered by Fisheries and Oceans Canada; and (iii) the Navigable Waters Protection Act and the Transportation of Dangerous Goods Act administered by Transport Canada.
+Legislation principally applicable to the approvals process by the Government of Canada includes (i) the Environmental Assessment Act, the Environmental Protection Act and the Species at Risk Act all administered by Environment Canada; (ii) the Fisheries Act administered by Fisheries and Oceans Canada; and (iii) the Navigable Waters Protection Act and the Transportation of Dangerous Goods Act administered by Transport Canada.

-Throughout the environmental studies permitting process, starting in 2005, LIM has been consulting with the Elders of the various nearby aboriginal communities, collecting traditional knowledge and sharing information about the proposed mine construction and operation as well as the results of environmental baseline programs conducted in the area.
-The information that the Elders have shared with Labrador Iron Mines Limited was included in the Environmental Impact Study, developed as part of the Environmental Assessment program, documenting the existing environment and incorporated into the mine design.
-These programs were expanded in 2008 to meet the scope of the proposed development and included detailed assessments of the aquatic and terrestrial ecology, hydrology and groundwater, geochemistry and socio-economic components.
-Ongoing meetings with the Elders will be conducted as part of the environmental monitoring program for the mine construction and operations.
+Throughout the environmental assessment process, starting in 2005, LIM has been consulting with the Elders of the various nearby Aboriginal communities, collecting traditional knowledge and sharing information about its proposed activities as well as the results of environmental baseline studies conducted in the area.
+The information that the Elders have shared with LIM was included in the Environmental Impact Statement to document the existing environment and was also used in the effects assessment.
+The environmental baseline programs were expanded in 2008 to meet the scope of the proposed development and included detailed assessments of the aquatic and terrestrial environment, hydrology and groundwater, geochemistry and socio-economic components.
+Ongoing meetings with the Elders are conducted as part of the environmental monitoring program for mine operations.

 Environment